junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "You wouldn't be in danger if it's not for me," Cas says quickly, eyeing the coffee cups.
 It smells good, and fresh.
 And his mortal stomach is very tempted.
 He takes the coffee and starts drinking.
 It's still steaming hot, Dean must have got it freshly made just minutes ago.
 "Metatron needed my grace, that's why he did that.
 You're the collateral damage."

 Dean shrugs carelessly.
 "Maybe.
 Maybe you're right, or maybe not.
 It doesn't matter.
-I swear to you, Cas, we'll figure out how to fix you, get your power back, stop Metatron and Crowley whatever they're planning on, and heal Sam, and then, if we still get some time, we'll close the Hell."
+I swear to you, Cas, we'll figure out how to fix you, get your power back, stop Metatron and Crowley whatever they're planning on, and find out the third trial, and hopefully, Sam will get better once that trial's done and Hell's closed."

 Cas tilts his head in a small degree.
 "I think we should focus," he starts slowly.